 At MedExpress, we understand that sometimes an annoying itch can’t wait for an appointment.
-That’s why we have convenient hours to help you stop the scratching and get your skin healing sooner.
+That’s why we have convenient hours to try to ease your discomfort.

 There are a number of skin conditions that can cause dry, painful, itchy skin, and blisters, rashes, or sores.
 Some common conditions we treat include eczema, impetigo, poison ivy/oak/sumac, ringworm, and shingles.

 Eczema, derived from a Greek word meaning "to boil over," refers to a group of noncontagious conditions that cause the skin to become red, itchy and inflamed.1 There are several types, including:

 - Dyshidrotic eczema

 - Stasis dermatitis

 It is possible to have more than one type at a time, but each type of eczema causes itching and redness.
 Some may also cause the skin to blister, "weep," or peel.2